conarwelsh/nettuts-laravel4-and-backbone/readme.md

 If we place these types of logic in our controller, the usage of that functionality is only available to that route.
 So where else can we put it... in the model?
 If we place this logic in the model, what was a clean abstraction of our database is now becoming cluttered with all kinds of application logic... does not quite feel right.
 What if 2 versions of our API have different methods of parsing input data, handling pagination, or validating... are we going to put just alternate versions of the same method all in the model?
 Controllers cannot change without breaking routes, and models cannot change without breaking data manipulation.

 This is where repositories come into the picture.
-Repositories solve the gap between the model and the controller in beautiful fashion.
+Repositories fill the gap between the model and the controller in beautiful fashion.
 Our models are able to stay focused specifically on how to manage data coming in and out of the data-layer, and our controllers can focus solely on user input and responses.
 We now will have re-usable, swap-able, test-able and version-able classes to work with to handle all of the above needs.
 Repositories can now handle all of the growing-pains of our application, whilst leaving controllers and models to do what they do best!

 Now that we have a general overview of what I consider to be a very functional application structure... our MVRC... let's start putting the pieces in place and getting our tests to pass.

 If you take a read through the controller tests, you will see that all we really care about is how the controller is interacting with the repository.
-So let's see how light that makes our PostsController.
+So let's see how light that makes our controllers.

 app/controllers/V1/PostsController.php